Neoclassicism

 Neoclassicism had rationality and order as its principles, and rejected baroque exuberance.
 This translated into clarity of shapes, sober colors, flat spaces, strong vertical and horizontal lines and a commitment to simplicity and linearity in general.

-You may be interested: Realism
+You may be interested: Performing Arts

 He had a preference for the shape